trevorsandy/lpub3d/_includes/README.md

  - All features from legacy LPub - enhanced and stabilized
  - Linux, Linux AppImage, macOS and Microsoft Windows distributions
  - Windows automated installer and portable distributions available
- - Full capabilities to [build and package from source][buildfromsource] or Cloud Continuous Integration Service
+ - Full capabilities to [build and package from source][build-from-source] or Cloud Continuous Integration Service
  - Automated build and deploy from Cloud CI Service: [GitHub Actions][gh-actions-url] and [Open Build Service][obs-url]
  - [Docker][dockerinstall] container builds using [Docker Compose][dockercomposefile] available for [Arch][dockerarch], [Ubuntu][dockerubuntu] and [Fedora][dockerfedora] Linux distros